Norsedream

 worldview, a tool of communication, and a means of understanding

 fate, magic, and personal strength.
-I explore both the historical and

 Through my books, artwork, and writing, I aim to bridge the old and